Is Keith Neumeyer's $8000 USD Gold Call Conservative?

 Ironically, listening to what Keith thinks about the metals is probably a good idea for any investor, because there could be some big moves coming in the major markets.

 Building Better Companies

 After Keith worked for legendary Vancouver promoter Murray Pezim, he went to Russia as the Soviet Union was falling apart.
 The company he helped to promote was going after a brewery, which was soon to be sold into the private sector.
-While his first venture lost the deal due to a corrupt back door deal with an oligarch, that company would become First Quantum Minerals.
+While his first venture lost the deal due to a corrupt backdoor deal with an oligarchy, that company would become First Quantum Minerals.

 Talking About Tail Risk...

-No matter how one looks at the situation it isn't good, but given the total lack of political will to change the wild spending at a Federal level, there are realistic questions of how bad things could get.
-The good news for investors is that people like Keith Neumeyer have created well run companies that do offer protection from monetary upheaval, and today they aren't widely owned.
+No matter how one looks at the situation it isn't good, but given the total lack of political will to change the wild spending at a Federal level, there are real questions of how bad things could get.
+The good news for investors is that people like Keith Neumeyer have created well-run companies that do offer protection from monetary upheaval, and today they aren't widely owned.

 Pounds In The Ground